Noida: Police arrests Naxal area commander wanted for murders, massacres in Bihar

-Noida Police on Monday late night arrested a Naxal area commander, who is accused of at least four murders and six cases of massacre in Bihar.
+Noida Police on Monday late night arrested a Naxal area commander, who is accused of at least four murders and six cases of the massacre in Bihar.

 The Naxal area commander has been identified as Sudhir Bhagat who is resident Muzaffarpur, was living under an alias in a Sector 5 house since 2015.
 The Bihar Police had announced a bounty of Rs 50,000 on his head.